 The luxury hotel group’s newest property will be built on elevated terraces with views of the Indian Ocean and direct access to a secluded and protected white-sand beach.
 Designed by world-renowned architect and interior designer Jean Michel Gathy, the resort promises indulgence and immaculate style.
 It will consist of 97 villas (each with a private pool up to 15 metres in length), and 24 suites—as well as restaurants and bars, spa, and a variety of multi-purpose function rooms, including an iconic cliff-top ceremony platform designed for weddings, with sweeping ocean views.

-Opening: end of 2016.
+Delayed to 2018.
 Image © Mandarin Oriental

 16Rosewood Phuket, Thailand